Hate Crime Project

 Any member of the Somali community in London who suffers a hate crime can come to us for free support.
 We offer the following services for clients:

 - Emotional support: We will provide a non-judgmental listening ear to help victims to cope with the effects of hate crime.
 We are not a specialized psycho-social service but will listen with empathy.
-We can refer clients for specialist counselling if requested.
+We can refer clients for specialist counseling if requested.

 - Practical support: We will empower victims to understand their options.
 We will help them make decisions on what to do in relation to the hate crime, based on their wishes (except in rare circumstances where we may be legally obliged to disclose).
 We can advocate with relevant agencies to achieve desired case outcomes.
 Actions may include, for example: